jaroborovsky/vscode-netdata/README.md

 An extension for VS Code which provides support for the Net.Data language.
 Net.Data is a server-side scripting language that extends web servers by enabling the dynamic generation of web pages using data from a variety of data sources.
 The data sources can include relational and non-relational database management systems such as DB2, DRDA-enabled databases, flat-file data, and native applications written in programming languages such as RPG, Cobol, Java, C, C++, and REXX. https://www.ibm.com/support/pages/netdata-ibm-i

+# What is new in 1.0.9

+- Go To Definition for V_columnName variables in SQL block

+# What is new in 1.0.8

+- Go To References, Peak References

 ## Functionality

 This extension works for netdata file.
 It has the following language features: